wbbg/aikw.py/INSTALL.md

 docker exec -it ollama ollama pull llava:v1.6
 ```

-See [Ollama Library](https://ollama.com/library?sort=popular) for other interesting models.
-All models with the "vision" tag are usable.
+See [Ollama Library](https://ollama.com/library?sort=popular) for other models.
+All models with the "vision" tag are interesting.
 Try f.i. **gemma3**.